 Almost all of Ethan’s baby things were brand new.
 But this time around (considering we were not intending on having anymore and didn’t keep anything) I guess I just feel like buying everything brand new would be, well a bit of an expensive waste?
 There will be no more Baby Liddells after this one so it’s not like I can claim that each item is an investment.
 And they only use everything for such a short period of time.

 I’m well aware that everyone’s financial situation and priorities are different.
-But I have heard of some couples taking out big loans in order to buy top of the range everything for baby.
+But I have heard of some couples taking out big loans from lenders like the geld lenen zonder bank in order to buy top of the range everything for baby.
 Each to their own I guess.
 Maybe they plan on having 6 kids or maybe they just deem the debt worth it.
 And there are plenty of folk who can afford to buy whatever they want for bub.

 My secret worry is that as a society we’re falling victim to a massively booming ‘baby industry’ and all those beautiful Instagram nice-to-haves can very quickly start to look like must-haves.
 When in reality, babies need somewhere to sleep, clothing, nappies, a means to eat and loads and loads of love.